ehmatthes/pcc_3e/online_resources_site/docs/updates/first_printing.md

 should instead read:

 > Make a new *urls.py* file in the directory *learning_log/accounts/* and add the following...

+On page 417, the word *Settting* should only have two Ts.

 On page 425, in the grayed out code for *models.py*, the `text` attribute should be lowercase: